Required Licenses

 Training Certifications

-- Green Cleaning Certification: This certification focuses on environmentally friendly cleaning practices and products.
-Training may include proper use of eco-friendly supplies and techniques.
+- Green Cleaning Certification: Training in environmentally friendly cleaning practices and the use of eco-friendly products.

 Local Business Permits